openstack/ansible-collections-openstack/docs/openstack_guidelines.rst

 * All complex cloud interaction or interoperability code should be housed in the `openstacksdk <https://opendev.org/openstack/openstacksdk>`_ library.
-* All OpenStack API interactions should happen via the openstacksdk and not via OpenStack Client libraries.
+* All OpenStack API interactions should happen via the openstackSDK and not via OpenStack Client libraries.
 The OpenStack Client libraries do no have end users as a primary audience, they are for intra-server communication.
 * All modules should be registered in ``meta/action_groups.yml`` for enabling the